So you've learned hiragana. Good for you. Ready to do the same thing all over again so you can learn katakana?

 While ソ (so) had one needle and thread, ツ has two needles and thread.
 Remember, needles are vertical because you use them to stab into cloth, straight down.
 This will help you to differentiate this one from シ (shi), which has more horizontal lines.
 Horizontal lines means it's a face, vertical means it's needles.
 So this one has

 テ is the katakana for て (te).

 This kana looks like a

 Now that you've done another set of ten, it's time for exercises!
 As usual, these exercises will help you to practice katakana you've previously learned plus the ones you just learned.

-- Back to our best buds Drag n' Drop Katakana.
-Identify and place the ア, カ, サ, and タ columns into their spots.
-Do this several times and see if you can do it all in under 30 seconds (or just complete the task 5 times).
+- Back to Tofugu's Learn Kana Quiz.
+Select "Practice Katakana" and then the ア, カ, サ, and タ boxes.
+Do the quiz several times and see if you can do it all in under 30 seconds (or just complete the task 5 times).
 Once you're able to do either of those, move on.

 ナ ニ ヌ ネ ノ ・ ハ ヒ フ ヘ ホ